Building bridges and creating

 To see local media coverage on the event, click here for a listing of links to articles, videos and interviews.

-Representing the Buffalo Jewish community, leaders of the Initiative will:
+Representing the Buffalo Jewish community, we will:

 - Build meaningful and collaborative relationships with other faith, ethnic, and cultural communities toward the goal of building a more civil society.